Maseno School: History of the school

-Maseno National School was established in 1906 by the Missionaries of the Church Missionary Society (CMS) as a school for the children of African chiefs.
+Maseno National School, along with the Maseno Mission Hospital, was established in 1906 by the Missionaries of the Church Missionary Society (CMS) as a school for the children of African chiefs.
 CMS' successor, the Anglican Church of Kenya (ACK) remains the current sponsor of the school, overseen by the Diocese of Maseno South.

 The first administrator of the school was Reverend James Jamieson Willis fondly remembered as J.J Willis.
 Willis House, a dormitory in the school, is named in his honour.

 In 1905, Willis was sent to explore the Kavirondo or lake region of Kenya as a prospective place for the establishment of a mission.
 After touring the area Willis pitched tent under a Hickory tree (Carya ovalis) known in the local languages as oseno (Luo) and omseno (Luhya).
 That particular place was proposed to be the site of the new mission with land being donated by Chief Ogola Ayieke and later in August 1908, a chapel, the Rock of Ages, also known as St. Paul's Chapel was built next to the tree.

 The place became known as Maseno and it is where, in 1906, the missionaries established Maseno School.
 The first students were six sons of African chiefs.
 They were Simon Ndinya, Onduso, Odindo, Owiti, and the late senior chief Yonah Orao.

 The establishment of the school in the area attracted youthful boys from all over Western Kenya.
 Besides reading and writing, students were taught various skills such as carpentry, tailoring, printing, building, telegraphy and clerical work.